dotnet/docs-maui/docs/android/deployment/publish-cli.md

 ---
-title: "Publish an Android using the command line"
+title: "Publish an Android app using the command line"
 description: "Learn how to publish and sign a .NET MAUI Android app using the command line." ms.date: 05/16/2023
 ---

-# Publish an Android using the command line
+# Publish an Android app using the command line

 To distribute a .NET Multi-platform App UI (.NET MAUI) Android app, you'll need to sign it with a key from your keystore.
 A *keystore* is a database of security certificates that's created by using `keytool` from the Java SDK.
-A keystore is essential when publishing a .NET MAUI Android app, as Android won't run apps that haven't been signed.
+A keystore is required when publishing a .NET MAUI Android app, as Android won't run apps that haven't been signed.

+## Create a keystore file

 During development, .NET for Android uses a debug keystore to sign the app, which allows it to be deployed directly to an emulator or to devices configured to run debuggable apps.
 However, this keystore isn't recognized as a valid keystore for the purposes of distributing apps.
-Therefore, a private keystore must be created and used for signing apps.
-This is a step that should only be performed once, as the same key will be used for publishing updates and can then be used to sign other apps.
+Therefore, a private keystore must be created and used for signing release builds.
+This is a step that should only be performed once, as the same key will be used for publishing updates and can be used to sign other apps.

-## Create a keystore file

-You use a keystore file to sign your app package.
-The Java/Android SDKs includes the tools you need to generate a keystore.
+The Java SDK includes the *keytool* tool, which should be in your system path, which generates a keystore.
 After generating a keystore file, you'll supply its details from the command line when building the app, or configure your project file to reference it.

-> [!NOTE]
-> The Java SDK should be in your system path so that you can run the *keytool* tool.

 Perform the following steps to create a keystore file: